solresol/python-programming-101-cwe-materials/curriculum/02-materials/lesson.md

 > Note: Write workshop objectives on board before class

+What we’ll cover:

+* Why Python & What can Python do for me?
+* Implementing Python into your workflow
+* Python Libraries
+* Programming (pseudocode and Python)
+* Dive into data with Python

-- Why this topic matters (general relevance)
+Why this topic matters:

+* Programming is a sought-after skill
+* Python has been gaining popularity (why will se why!)
-- Why this topic rocks (interest/hook)
+Why this topic rocks:

+* Python opens up a door to a variety of opportunities, from data science to research in cosmology

-> Note: Tailor these 2 points to student interests.
+> Note: Tailor these points to student interests.
 Relate to their career info & goals students described during attendance.

 ***